Novak Djokovic: Australian court orders release from detention | DW | 10.01.2022

 In response, the judge warned the government lawyers that "the stakes have now risen, rather than receded."

-Tennis commentator Steve Pierce told DW that if the government does use executive power to cancel Djokovic's visa, that would result in him being banned for three years from the country.
+Tennis commentator Steve Pearce told DW that if the government does use executive power to cancel Djokovic's visa, that would result in him being banned for three years from the country.

 "It's a really significant moment for the federal government in Australia," he said.